Should you be unable to find what you're looking for, please send an e-mail to firstname.lastname@example.org

 7.2 all successful open betting transactions shall be limited to the lesser of R500 000.00 or the Net Pool of betting transactions transacted with the South African Totalisator relative to a specific sporting event and the particular bet types available; and

-7.3 limits will apply to each Customer’s betting transaction per bet type and per event i.e. should a Customer have two winning Pick Six tickets amounting to more than R500 000.00 the maximum payout of R500 000.00 will apply or in the event that there are no successful dividend or should the dividend be less than the Net Pool then the maximum payout of a Customer’s betting transaction shall be R500 000.00; and
+7.3 limits will apply to each Customer’s betting transaction per bet type and per event i.e. should a Customer have two winning Pick Six tickets amounting to more than R500 000.00 the maximum payout of R500 000.00 will apply or in the event that there is no successful dividend or should the dividend be less than the Net Pool then the maximum payout of a Customer’s betting transaction shall be R500 000.00; and

 7.4 successful open bet betting transactions shall be limited as regards South African Totalisator Win, Place, Swinger, Exacta, Trifecta, Quartet, Double, Place Accumulator, Jackpot, Bipot, Pick 3 and/or Pick 6 dividends; and

 7.5 the limit relative to those dividends referred to in condition 7.4 shall be THE TOTAL NET POOL AMOUNT of the local SOUTH AFRICAN TOTALISATOR pool or the sum of R500 000.00 whichever is the lesser of the two amounts.
 For example, if the total South African Totalisator pool on a particular Exacta pool is R2 500.00 then this will be the maximum payout that will be distributed to customers of Playbet who have selected the winning combination/s regardless of their stakes or the number of tickets.
-In this event, all winning combinations transacted with Playbet will be divided into the Total Pool and the resultant dividend will then apply i.e. if Playbet transacted 1 000 winning Exactas to a single or multiple customers and the South African Totalisator dividend was R3.50, Playbet would not pay R3 500.00 (R1 000 x 3,5) but would recalculate the dividend to pay the Pool Limit of R2 500.00; and
+In this event, all winning combinations transacted with Playbet will be divided into the Total Pool and the resultant dividend will then apply i.e. if Playbet transacted 1 000 winning Exactas to a single or multiple customer and the South African Totalisator dividend was R3.50, Playbet would not pay R3 500.00 (R1 000 x 3,5) but would recalculate the dividend to pay the Pool Limit of R2 500.00; and

 7.6 the open bet payouts will be limited by the number of dividends being paid by the South African Totalisator i.e. the South African Totalisator pool will be divided by the number of open bet dividends declared for a specific horse race event.
-Therefore if a horse race event is paying 4 places, the South African Totalisator place pool will be divided by 4 and that value shall be applied to each placing.
+Therefore, if a horse race event is paying 4 places, the South African Totalisator place pool will be divided by 4 and that value shall be applied to each placing.
 For example, if the net swinger pool is R3 000.00 and there are 3 swingers to be paid, the net pool for each swinger will be R1000.00 (R3000.00/3 swingers) and this shall be the open bet limit applied.
-Therefore if a Customer transacts successful swinger betting transactions and should the dividend declared result in a total payout of R1 300.00 then this payout will be reduced to the limit of R1000.00; and
+Therefore, if a Customer transacts successful swinger betting transactions and should the dividend declared result in a total payout of R1 300.00 then this payout will be reduced to the limit of R1000.00; and

 7.7 open Bets (Pick 6s, Jackpots, other tote exotics), no matter how many times indicated in the same betting transaction (for example should the Pick Six be transacted by the Customer 20 times) shall be limited to a maximum payout of R500 000.00 (Five Hundred Thousand Rand) i.e. even if the Pick Six dividend paid multiplied by 20 totals an amount exceeds the limit of R500 000.00; and